 There are so many different cooking oils available, it may be hard to decide which one to use.
 My favorite oils are olive oil, avocado oil, and coconut oil.
-However, I use different oils in different scenarios and in different quantities.
-I wanted to breakdown the different types of oils and what to consider when choosing a cooking oil.
+However, I use these oils in different scenarios and in different quantities.
+This post will breakdown some of the different types of oils and discuss what to consider when choosing a cooking oil.

 The smoke point is the temperature at which an oil begins to smoke.
-When an oil cooks at temperatures at or above its smoke point, it forms free radicals, which are harmful to our health.
-In order to avoid these free radicals, you may want to consider the smoke point of the oil you are cooking with.
+When an oil “smokes,” it begins to break down and form free radicals, which are harmful for our health3.
+In order to avoid oil degradation and formation of free radicals, you may want to consider the smoke point of the oil you are cooking with.

-Both avocado oil and coconut oil are higher smoke point oils.
-I like cooking with avocado oil for savory flavors such as sauteing vegetables.
+Avocado oil and refined coconut oil are both oils that have higher smoke points.
+I like cooking with avocado oil for savory flavors, such as sautéing vegetables.
 I like cooking with coconut oil for sweeter flavors and when baking desserts.
-Olive oil has a relatively low smoke point, so I avoid cooking with olive oil.
-Instead, I use olive oil to top vegetables with or use to make salad dressing.
+On the other hand, olive oil has a relatively low smoke point.
+Because of this, I don’t cook with olive oil at high temperatures and instead use olive oil for low temperature cooking or use it to make salad dressing.

-In addition to avocado oil and coconut oil, there are other high smoke point oils.
-Those oils are just my favorite high smoke point oils to cook with.
+In addition to avocado oil and refined coconut oil, there are other high smoke point oils.
+Those oils are just my personal favorite high smoke point oils to cook with.
 Also, the smoke point of an oil can vary based on whether the oil is refined or unrefined.

-Saturation refers to the number of single versus double bonds a lipid has.
+Saturation refers to the number of single versus double bonds in a lipid.
 If a lipid contains the maximum number of carbon bonds, it is fully saturated.
 A saturated fat is a solid at room temperature.
-This includes oils such as coconut oil and palm oil, are solid at room temperature and high in saturated fat.
+Oils, such as coconut oil and palm oil, are solid at room temperature and high in saturated fat.

 Coconut oil is a saturated fat.
 As previously mentioned, I like to use coconut oil for dessert recipes.
-I use it similar as you would use butter, which also contains a high quantity of saturated fat.
+I use coconut oil similar to how you would use butter, which is also high in saturated fat.
 However, I use coconut oil on occasionally and not as my primary cooking oil since it is high in saturated fat.

 In addition to smoke point, other factors can lead to lipid rancidity and the production of free radicals.
-Exposure to light and metals can have a similar effect.
+Exposure to light and metals can have a similar effect on oils3.
 Many oils come in opaque containers, which reduces the impact of light.
-It is best to store oils in a place where it is away from sunlight, such as in a cabinet versus on the kitchen counter.
+It is best to store oils in a place where it is away from sunlight, such as in a cabinet instead of on the kitchen counter.

 Oils should not be stored in metal containers.
 It’s not common for oils to come packaged in metal containers.
-However, where I have run into issues is the use of oil spray pumps.
-For years, I used a Misto oil pump to create a “natural” nonstick spray.
+However, where I have run into issues with oils contacting metals is with oil spray pumps.
+For years, I used a metal Misto oil spray pump to create a “natural” nonstick spray.
 However, I have now learned that metal can lead to the rancidity of oils so I had to ditch my metal oil spray pump.

 If you liked this post, be sure to check out my post on 6 Ways to Start Your Journey Towards Nontoxic Living.